News Europe/H2020 at AMU

 |To better accompany you in your steps||

-The university has set up an ambitious and proactive policy to support the establishment's scientists to participate in this programme, piloted by the Research and Development Department with the assistance of AMU's representative office to the European institutions in Brussels and the Protisvalor subsidiary on engineering and management of Horizon 2020 projects.
+The university has set up an ambitious and proactive policy to support the scientists of the establishment to participate in this programme, led by the Directorate of Research and Development with the assistance of the AMU representative office to the European institutions in Brussels and the Protisvalor subsidiary on engineering and management of Horizon 2020 projects.

 |Building on our successes at ERC||

-AMU pilots theThe Circle Initiative–European Research Council Laureates' Club of Aix-Marseille sitein conjunction with the partners of the Aix-Marseille site, in order to promote a site policy to support applications from teacher-researchers and researchers to the ERC (European Research Council) programme, a strong marker of scientific excellence.
+AMU is leading theThe Circle Initiative–European Research Council Laureates' Club of the Aix-Marseille sitein conjunction with the partners of the Aix-Marseille site, in order to promote a site policy to support applications from teacher-researchers and researchers to the ERC (European Research Council) programme, a strong marker of scientific excellence.

 Towards Horizon Europe